futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 3) Edit "config.sh" to specify the location of public and private key if necessary.

-As for "KeyName" you can check the key name registered in India with commands "nova keypair-list"
+As for "KeyName" you can check the key name registered in India with commands `nova keypair-list`

 ```
 nano config.sh